codyjamestechnical/nix-systems/README.md

-sudo nano /var/secrets/cloudflare-token # Paste in the cloudflare token for ACME sudo nano /var/secrets/komodo-passkey # Paste in Komodo agent passkey sudo nano /var/secrets/smb-secrets # Paste in the CIFS share login
+sudo nano /var/secrets/cloudflare-token # Paste in the cloudflare token for ACME sudo nano /var/secrets/komodo-passkey # Paste in Komodo agent passkey sudo nano /var/secrets/smb-secrets # Paste in the CIFS share login sudo chown root:root -R /var/secrets #set owner and group to root sudo chmod 660 -R /var/secrets  #Set permissions on folder and files so that only root has access
 ```

 ### Clone This Repo